sophie-thomson/TasteSENsation/README.md

 ***Recipe Title***
 - Large clear heading at the top of the page to confirm the name of the dish.

+***Average Rating and Comment Count***
+- Average rating displayed using 5 star icons and coloured representation of the rating.
+- Aria label used to ensure that screen readers can announce the rating to users where necessary.
+- Rating count indicates total number of ratings for that recipe included in the aggregate average to give better user experience and deeper understanding of the rating context.
+- Comment count and comment icon shows the total number of comments for a particular recipe.
+- Helps to build interest in the recipe and look at other people's comments.
+Also provides visual prompt to encourage registered users to leave their own comment.

 ***Recipe Image***
 - The same hero image used for the recipe card in the recipe list for continuity and to confirm the user has selected the right recipe.